 It’s essential to consider the risks before breeding your dog.
 After all, some reproductive problems exist with both female and male pets, as you’ve seen.
 Unfortunately, many go unnoticed until you’ve made that decision.
 Interestingly, spaying or neutering is often a part of the treatment plans for several of these conditions.

-The takeaway message is that regular veterinary care is critical to the health of your best friend, no matter if you choose to breed it or not.
+The takeaway message is that regular veterinary care and a healthy, high-quality diet are critical to the health of your best friend, no matter if you choose to breed it or not.
 It’s the single best thing you can do to ensure a good quality of life for your pet.